Istana Negara, Jalan Tuanku Abdul Halim

+There are 3 entrances to the palace.
+The first is through the main gateway entrance via Jalan Tuanku Abdul Halim flyover for the Yang di-Pertuan Agong, Raja Permaisuri Agong, Sultan and Sultanah of the State, Yang di-Pertua Negeri, Diplomats and Government Head, Prime Minister and Deputy Prime Minister and wife.
+The second entrance is located at Jalan Semantan – Dungun serves as a main entrance for the Royal Guest and VIP.
+The third entrance at Jalan Sri Hartamas is meant for members of the general public that have an appointment with the Yang di-Pertuan Agong and Raja Permaisuri Agong and also the Palace Administration's Staff.

 History

-The site where the palace is located has been gazetted for such purpose in 1976, and numerous contractors have been involved with the initial planning.
-The need for a new palace, according to the then-Works Minister Samy Vellu, has been pressing due to space constraints in the old palace.
+The site where the palace is located was gazetted for such purpose in 1976, and numerous contractors were involved in the initial planning.
+The need for a new palace, according to the Works Minister Samy Vellu, had been pressing due to space constraints in the old palace.
 The Balai Rong Seri (throne room) of the old palace was also used as the dining and meeting rooms.
-The site is 96.52 hectares and situated on a hill, of which according to Malaysian Public Works Department (JKR) director-general Dr Amer Hamzah Mohd Yunus, only 28 hectares will be used for the development of the palace complex while the rest is allocated as a forest reserve and a buffer zone for safety purposes.
+The site of the new palace is 96.52 hectares and situated on a hill, of which according to Malaysian Public Works Department (JKR) director-general Dato' Sri Dr Amer Hamzah Mohd Yunus, only 28 hectares would be used for the development of the palace complex while the rest was allocated as a forest reserve and a buffer zone for safety purposes.

-Construction began in November 2007 and cost RM812 million to build.
-The complex was headed by the 12th Yang di-Pertuan Agong, Tuanku Syed Sirajuddin of Perlis, serving the mandate trusted upon him by The Malay Rules Council as to overlook the affairs and activities of the palace's construction.
-Tuanku Syed Sirajuddin had also officiated the palace's new official site on 13 November 2006.
-The complex incorporates Islamic and Malay architectural elements, following designs by architect firm Kumpulan Seni Reka Sdn Bhd and built by construction firm Maya Maju Sdn Bhd.
+Construction began in November 2007 and cost RM812 million.
+The complex was headed by the 12th Yang di-Pertuan Agong, Sirajuddin of Perlis, serving the mandate trusted upon him by The Malay Rulers Council to overlook the affairs and activities of the palace's construction.
+Sirajuddin had also officiated the palace's new official site on 13 November 2006.
+The complex incorporates Islamic and Malay architectural elements, following designs by architect firm Kumpulan Seni Reka Sdn Bhd and was built by construction firm Maya Maju Sdn Bhd.
 The palace complex was slated for completion in 2009 but was only completed in September 2011.

-The royal household began moving its operations to the new palace complex in phases beginning 19 October, ending with a flag-raising ceremony on 15 November.

-The 13th Yang di-Pertuan Agong, Tuanku Mizan Zainal Abidin of Terengganu was the first King to use the palace while the 14th Yang di-Pertuan Agong, Tuanku Abdul Halim Mu'adzam Shah of Kedah was the first King to have his installation ceremony held there.
+The administration of the Istana Negara entered into full operation on 11 November 2011 during the reign of the 13th Yang di-Pertuan Agong, Mizan Zainal Abidin of Terengganu.
+The raising of the Royal Standard of the Yang di-Pertuan Agong Ceremony was held on 15 November 2011 to symbolise that the Istana Negara at Jalan Tuanku Abdul Halim had been officially declared as the new National Palace of Malaysia.
+The 14th Yang di-Pertuan Agong, Abdul Halim of Kedah was the first King to have his installation ceremony held there.